tattle-made/whatsapp-scraper/python_scraper/README.md

 **Before using this code, kindly review the check-list for [responsible data collection practices.](https://tattle.co.in/products/closed-messaging-checklist/)**

-**Tattle's design decision for secure data collection are listed on the [Tattle site.](https://tattle.co.in/products/whatsapp-archiver)**
+**Tattle's design decisions for secure data collection are listed on the [Tattle site.](https://tattle.co.in/products/whatsapp-archiver)**

 ## Tattle WhatsApp Exported Chat Dump Processor.